TBerrigan2101/project-two/README.md

 - __Game Options__

-  - The instructions state to choose from one of five options by clicking on the interactive buttons below in an attempt to successfully match the symbol on the card the Dr. Venkman (the computer) is theoretically holding.
+  - The instructions state to choose from one of five options by clicking on the interactive buttons below in an attempt to successfully match the symbol on the card Dr. Venkman (the computer) is theoretically holding.
 The five options are based on symbols mentioned in the film and created by me in Adobe Illustrator.

   - The five options are.